 I think one of the hardest things that we had to get over was that, exclusion.
 To sit there and watch on TV, people marched for MMIWG, people marched for justice.
 (Indiscernible), you name it.
 And, our family sat there thinking, did we imagine that we just went to trial?
 Did we imagine that we had convictions, that there's documented evidence that these people are engaged?

-And, are we imagining that our organizations that are mandated and paid to defend our women are supporting our mother's murderers and those involved in her murder?
-I couldn't believe it.
+And, are we imagining that our organizations that are

+mandated and paid to defend our women are supporting our

+mother's murderers and those involved in her murder?
+I

+couldn't believe it.

-And then when this entity came about, the 8 9 Missing and Murdered Indigenous Women and Girls National Inquiry was announced, I was angry at first.
-I thought, 10 oh, here we go again.
-Another money grab, another 11 opportunity for people to just, you know, go through the 12 motions.
+And then when this entity came about, the Missing and Murdered Indigenous Women and Girls National Inquiry was announced, I was angry at first.
+I thought, oh, here we go again.
+Another money grab, another opportunity for people to just, you know, go through the motions.
 Another opportunity to be excluded.
-And, when 13 the preliminary hearings came out throughout the country, I 14 15 found out about it a day and a half before through Facebook.
-Somebody messaged me and said, did you know that 16 17 they're coming to your territory?
+And, when the preliminary hearings came out throughout the country, I found out about it a day and a half before through

+Facebook.
+Somebody messaged me and said, did you know that they're coming to your territory?
 I said, no, I didn't know.
-They said, well, they're wanting to hear from 18 19 families.
+They said, well, they're wanting to hear from families.

-20 So, I went down there and I spoke my truth.
-21 I was angry.
-I said to Carolyn Bennett, if you are serious 22 about doing this work, you have to do it where you are 23 maintaining the safety and the integrity of the families.
-24 No one else.
+So, I went down there and I spoke my truth.

+I was angry.
+I said to Carolyn Bennett, if you are serious about doing this work, you have to do it where you are maintaining the safety and the integrity of the families.

+No one else.
 No organizations.
 Nothing else.
-You have to 25 make sure that they have a safe place to say their truth, and without impediment, and most of all without 1 repercussion, because we know that is the deal that we're 2 dealing with here, is that the reason why a lot of family 3 members don't speak about this type of contradiction in 4 their own communities and not feeling safe is because they 5 6 worry about the repercussions.
+You have to make sure that they have a safe place to say their truth, and without impediment, and most of all without repercussion, because we know that is the deal that we're dealing with here, is that the reason why a lot of family members don't speak about this type of contradiction in their own communities and not feeling safe is because they worry about the repercussions.
+They worry about not having access to basic needs in their community and being excluded from that.
+They worry that they're going to get outcasted.